To get dressed, you will need these essentials:

 In the 1850s the strap disappeared and trousers became a little looser, though still snug to the leg.
 In the 1860s the "peg-top" trousers, wide at the top and tapering to the ankles, became fashionable.
 Formal evening trousers were always black, though for formal day wear they were usually a color that contrasted with the coat with white, fawn, and pale gray being the favored colors.
 For more casual wear (and for the more flamboyant), striped, check, and plaid fabrics were used.

-DO NOT wear trousers that are flared, bell-bottomed, cuffed, or have visible pockets in the back.
+Victorian men did not wear flared, bell-bottomed, or cuffed trousers, or with visible pockets in the back.

 Waistcoats (today called vests) were often the most colorful or lavishly trimmed part of a gentleman's attire.
 In the 1840s it was most often single-breasted; the double-breasted style became more popular in the 1850s and 60s.

 The waistcoat was cut straight across the bottom and came a little below the natural waistline.
 It had at least two pockets, sometimes three or four.
 The collar and lapel were sometimes cut as one, sometimes separate with the usual notch between.

 Waistcoats were made of wool (both tweed and plaid), satin, brocade (embroidered or plain), or velvet (often the cut or figured type).

 Styles included the frock coat, sack coat, morning coat, and tail coat.

 The tail coat was most popular exclusively for evening wear, and the sack coat was considered suitable only for informal wear.

 All men wore overcoats and capes at night and in inclement weather.
 Short capes were worn for traveling or country wear.
 Modern overcoats are very similar to the Victorian model.